deco3500-2017/Genius/README.md

 Our design journey started with designing various Paper Prototypes and then selecting one out of them that is close to our requirements.

 ## Interview & Prototypes
-Totally 2 interviews and 4 prototypes were conducted during the project MusicLife and our team had changed our original idea dramatically based on the receiving feedbacks from the prototypes and interviews.According to the difference between the previous concept and current concept, we split the whole design process into following stages.
+Totally 2 Testing Sessions and 4 prototypes were conducted during the project MusicLife and our team had changed our original idea dramatically based on the receiving feedbacks from the prototypes and interviews.According to the difference between the previous concept and current concept, we split the whole design process into following stages.
 ### Stage 1
 At this stage, our concept is a mobile application only, allowing seniors to share their music and the application is still a draft.Hence, we designed the first interview and paper prototype at the same time in order to figure out if the application usability is high among seniors and what kind of application or application style design they preferred.Following is the brief summary of the first interview and paper prototype: